 - AFSPA is invoked when a case of militancy or insurgency takes place and the territorial integrity of India is at risk.

-- Security forces can “arrest a person without warrant”, who has committed or even “about to commit a cognizable offence” even based on “reasonable suspicion”.
+- Security forces can “arrest a person without a warrant”, who has committed or is even “about to commit a cognizable offence” even based on “reasonable suspicion”.

 - It also provides security forces with legal immunity for their actions in disturbed areas.

 - While the armed forces and the government justify its need in order to combat militancy and insurgency, critics have pointed out cases of possible human rights violations linked to the act.

 - The AFSPA – like many other controversial laws – is of a colonial origin.
-The AFSPA was first enacted as an ordinance in the backdrop of Quit India Movement launched by Mahatma Gandhi in 1942.
+The AFSPA was first enacted as an ordinance in the backdrop of the Quit India Movement launched by Mahatma Gandhi in 1942.

-- A day after its launch on August 8, 1942, the movement became leaderless and turned violent at many places across the country.
+- A day after its launch on August 8, 1942, the movement became leaderless and turned violent in many places across the country.
 Leaders like Mahatma Gandhi, Jawaharlal Nehru, VB Patel and a host of others had been put behind the bars.

 - Shaken by the massive scale of violence across the country, the then Viceroy Linlithgow promulgated the Armed Forces (Special Powers) Ordinance, 1942.

 - This Ordinance practically gave the Armed Forces a “license to kill” when faced with internal disturbances.

 - On the lines of this ordinance, the Indian government promulgated four ordinances in 1947 to deal with internal security issues and unrest arising due to partition in four provinces Bengal, Assam, East Bengal and the United Provinces.

 The Indian Parliament has enacted three different acts under AFSPA for different regions